kudobuilder/kudo/keps/0021-kudo-upgrade.md

 ### Upgrade Steps
 - Pre-Update-Verification
   - Detect if permissions to modify prerequisites are available
-  - Verify that all prerequisite upgrade steps could be executed
+  - Verify that all prerequisite upgrade steps can be executed
   - Verify all old CRDs can be read by new KUDO version
   - Verify all installed operators are supported by new KUDO version
+  - Dry-Run all available migrations to verify they can be executed
   - User can abort here
 - Shutdown old manager version (or move it to an `idle` state)
+- Update CRDs
+- Run migrations
 - Run prerequisite upgrades
-- Install new CRDs
+- Install new manager
-  - Set "served" flag on new CRD versions to "true"
-- Deploy new webhook instance version
-  - This may be included with the manager
-- If a new CRD version was installed
-  - Set the new CRD versions as "stored"
-  - (Optionally): Trigger an update of all existing CRs to migrate them
-  - At some point in the future:
-     - Switch the "served" flag on old CRD version to false
-     - Disable migration code in Conversion WebHook

 ## User Stories

 #### Story 1